abaltatech/libwebsockets-ios/README.md

 ## Documentation
 You can view the api reference docs at https://libwebsockets.org/lws-api-doc-main/html/index.html
 For more information you can visit the [libwebsockets](https://github.com/warmcat/libwebsockets) repository

+## License

+This package uses the same license as the official [libwebsockets](https://github.com/warmcat/libwebsockets/blob/main/LICENSE) library.
+The license can be found in the [`LICENSE.md`](LICENSE.md) file.

 ## Usage
 Include the c++ headers
 ```c++